walmartlabs/concord/docs/examples/ansible_project/README.md

 ### 2. Create a new repository key

-Please refer to the [Generating a new key pair](../../security.md#generating-a-new-key-pair) document.
+Please refer to the [Generate a new key pair](../../api/secret.md#generate-a-new-key-pair) document.
 Use `mySecret` as a name of the key pair, it will be used on the next step.

 ### 3. Add a repository